AudreyGermain/Game-Recommendation-System/README.md

 [VI.
 Conclusion: Discussion](#conclusion)<br/>

 ## I. Introduction <a name="introduction"></a>
-Like many young people, all member of this team have an interest in video games, more particularly in computer games.
-Therefore, the project developed throughout this blog has for goal to build a recommender system for computer games.
+Like many young people, all members of this team have an interest in video games, more particularly in computer games.
+Therefore, the goal of the project developed throughout this blog is to build a recommender system for computer games.

 Recommender systems are widely used these days to recommend items users may potentially like.
 There are three main types of recommender system: collaborative filtering, content-based filtering and hybrid recommender system.

 The collaborative filtering is based on the principle that if two people liked the same things in the past, if one of them likes something new, the others are likely to like it too.
 The advantage of the collaborative filtering method is that the algorithm doesn’t need to understand or process the content of the items it recommends.
 The content-based filtering uses the description of the items in order to recommend items similar to what a user likes.
-The hybrid recommender system consists on combining the content-based and the collaborative filtering, either by using an algorithm that uses both or by combining the recommendations produced by both methods which, according to research, results in better recommendations than those obtained by using only one of them.
+The hybrid recommender system consists of combining the content-based and the collaborative filtering, either by using an algorithm that uses both or by combining the recommendations produced by both methods.
+According to research, it results in better recommendations than those obtained by using only one of them.

 The data used to implement a recommender system can be explicit, such as reviews or ratings, or implicit, such as behavior and events like order history, search logs, clicks, etc. The implicit data is harder to process because it’s hard to determine which information is useful and useless, but it’s easier to acquire compared to explicit data since the user doesn’t need to do anything more than using the website or app as usual.

-The primary focus of this project is to build a recommender system used to recommend games to users based on their preferences and their gaming habits.
-In order to implement the best recommender system we possible can, multiple algorithms and approaches are developed in order to compare the recommendations produced by each one of them, allowing us to assess which algorithm produces more relevant recommendations for each user.
+The primary focus of this project is to build a recommender system to recommend games to users based on their preferences and their gaming habits.
+In order to implement the best recommender system we possibly can, multiple algorithms and approaches are developed in order to compare the recommendations produced by each one of them, allowing us to assess which algorithm produces more relevant recommendations.
 Two collaborative filtering and one content-based algorithms are implemented.

 For this project we are using data from Steam, one of the biggest video game digital distribution service for computer games.
 We will be using two datasets, having user and game data.
 These are explained in detail further in this blog.